Guide: How to send emails in PHP (with examples)

 Here's what each parameter means:

-The mail() function in PHP is used to send both text and HTML emails.
+You can also use the mail() function in PHP to send HTML emails.
 However, in order to send an HTML message, you need to include the appropriate Content-type header in the email.

 $headers = "MIME-Version: 1.0" . "\r\n";